Automatic Construction of Clinical Scoring Systems with LLM Agents: Related Work

 \paragraph{LLM-guided rule and feature generation.} Large language models have been explored for structured discovery, including feature generation, program synthesis, and guidance in combinatorial search spaces~\cite{nam2024optimized, Balek2025, liu2025decision}.
 In clinical settings, prior work reports limitations in robustness, calibration, and guideline adherence when LLMs are used as standalone decision-makers~\cite{Williams2024, Artsi2025}.
 We instead constrain LLMs to a narrow, verifiable role: proposing candidate rules within a restricted, guideline-compatible language that encodes admissible rule families and shallow compositions.
 All proposals are subsequently screened and selected using held-out patient data under explicit deployability constraints (unit weights, bounded size, limited depth), so LLMs act as semantic proposal mechanisms embedded in a deterministic, data-grounded optimization loop rather than as autonomous decision-makers.
+In this design, the LLM does not determine the final score, assign risk, or validate clinical utility; it only expands the space of candidate rules that can then be accepted or rejected by transparent statistical criteria.
 This separation of semantic proposal from statistical verification yields reproducible rule selection and ensures that every retained rule is both interpretable and empirically supported.
 As longitudinal EHR signals become increasingly available, the bottleneck shifts from data scarcity to synthesizing deployable rules from routine measurements; we address this by combining LLM-guided proposal over a guideline-compatible rule language with deterministic, data-grounded validation under hard checklist constraints.